noah-nuebling/mac-mouse-fix/Markdown/Templates/readme_template_en-US.md

   Yes, Mac Mouse Fix runs 100% native on Apple Silicon.

-- **Does Mac Mouse Fix track my information?**
+- **Does Mac Mouse Fix collect my data?**

-  No. Mac Mouse Fix does not have ads and it doesn't track any personal information about you.\
+  No. Mac Mouse Fix does not have ads and it doesn't collect any personal information about you.

+  The only data I collect is the number of downloads and sales of the app.\
   If you have updates turned on, Mac Mouse Fix will ping GitHub's servers every time you launch the app to ask for an update.
-I can't retrieve any information about that however.
+But I don't collect any information about this.

 - **Why is there a delay when I click?**

-  When you click, Mac Mouse Fix might wait to see if you're going to double click.
-Delete the "Double Click" action on the "Buttons" tab to remove the delay.
+  When you click, Mac Mouse Fix might wait to see if you're going to double click.\
+  To remove the delay for a button, delete any "Double Click" actions for that button.

-- **How can I rotate in 3D apps like Blender?**
+- **How can I orbit around objects in 3D apps like Blender?**

-  In 3D apps like Blender, you normally Click and Drag the Middle Mouse Button to rotate the canvas.\
+  In 3D apps like Blender, you normally Click and Drag the Middle Mouse Button to orbit around objects.\
   But if you assign actions to the Middle Mouse Button in Mac Mouse Fix, then this won't work anymore.

-  To solve this, you can:
+  To solve this, I know of 2 options:
   1. Assign clicking and dragging one of the buttons of your mouse to the "Scroll & Navigate" feature.
 This feature simulates swiping with 2 fingers on an Apple Trackpad.
-This will also let you rotate 3D apps!
+This will, among other things, let you orbit in 3D apps!
-  2. *Uncapture* the Middle Mouse Button by deleting all actions assigned to it.
+  2. *Uncapture* the Middle Mouse Button by deleting all actions assigned to it in Mac Mouse Fix.
 See [this guide](https://github.com/noah-nuebling/mac-mouse-fix/discussions/112) for more info.

 - **Is my mouse supported?**

+  Short answer: Probably.
+If you want to know for sure, it's best to download Mac Mouse Fix and try it out.

-  Mac Mouse Fix works with most mice.
+  Mac Mouse Fix works very well with most mice.
 However, on certain mice designed to be used with proprietary driver software like Logitech Options, Mac Mouse Fix can't recognize all the buttons at the moment.

-That's because these mice communicate with your computer using a special, proprietary protocol, instead of the standard USB protocol.\
+  That's because these mice communicate with your computer using a special, proprietary protocol, instead of the standard USB protocol.
   I would love to add full compatibility for these mice at some point, but it's a ton of work and it won't be coming soon.

-  If you're wondering how well your mouse works with Mac Mouse Fix, you can just download and test it.

 - **Is the Magic Mouse supported?**